zipperer/multiplayer-git/Exercise-0.md

 Clone your team repository:

-Once you have accepted the invite, you will land on the GitHub page for your teams copy of the multiplayer project, with full read/write permissions.
+Once you have accepted the invite, you will land on the GitHub page for your team's copy of the multiplayer project, with full read/write permissions.
 Clone the repository.

 Note: It is possible to clone via either `https` or `ssh`, and each requires a different way of authenticating.